 Apart from the retail parks within the Borough boundary there are two parks situated within Suffolk Coastal and Babergh districts which are within the catchment area of Ipswich.
-The

-Copdock Interchange retail park has a number of units including Mothercare, Toys R Us and B&M. The retail park at Martlesham contains mostly bulky goods retailers but also an M&S Simply Food store and a Next, although this also sells home furnishings.
-Both the Copdock and Martlesham retail parks are fully occupied.
+The Copdock Interchange retail park has a number of units including Mothercare, Toys R Us and B&M. The retail park at Martlesham contains mostly bulky goods retailers but also an M&S Simply Food store, Next, which also sells home furnishings, and a Poundland.